jarbaugh5/TextAdventure/README.md

 =============

 A simple text game for the first Tufts Weekly Hack.
-It's a short simulation of working on a class project, and/or working on a CS progect in general.
+It's a short simulation of working on a class project and/or working on a CS progect in general.
 It's meant to be light hearted and quick so give it a shot!

 How it works: